Digitizing the Classroom With Cisco Webex Teams Board and Canvas LMS

 With Teams rooms for each module in place, the bot assigns students and the teacher to each of the module rooms and adds a video recording service user into the rooms for Webex Board instruction.
 Then, it links modules to associated Webex Teams rooms.
 With one click, they’re ready to teach.

 An instructor starts a live class by activating a Webex Board using their device of choice: a laptop, phone or tablet.
 The room for the day’s module appears on the Webex Board.
 The teacher then calls the room via the board, which calls everyone in the room, including the instructor, the video recording service user and any student joining the room conference manually.
-The teacher rejects the call on their own device and uses the board for the call.
+The teacher rejects the call on his or her own device and uses the board for the call.
 Remote participants can see and hear the instructor.

 To use the Webex Board as a white board, the instructor presses the Teams home button, whiteboard soft button and then the share live button.
 As they white board, remote students can see what they write or sketch in real time while hearing the teacher.
 When the teacher fills the space on the board, he or she taps the Post snapshot soft button and the board is automatically saved to the module’s Teams room.
 They can then start writing on a blank board.
 Taking our example of a calculus class, a saved off board may be one where the instructor solves an equation or series of equations.